myhro/myhro.github.io/_posts/2019-05-31-local-dns-over-tls-dot-forwarder-with-coredns.markdown

 title: Local DNS-over-TLS (DoT) forwarder with CoreDNS ...

 The first time I heard about [DNS-over-TLS (DoT)][dot] was about a year ago, when [Cloudflare launched their `1.1.1.1` public resolver][1-1-1-1-launch].
 It immediately appeared to be a more natural successor to regular plain-text DNS than [DNS-over-HTTPS (DoH)][doh].
 The problem is that, back then, it was not so easy to use.
-Pages like the [client list in the DNS Privacy Project][dns-privacy-clients] mentions lengthy configuration options for forwarders like [Bind][bind]/[Knot DNS][knot-dns]/[Unbound][unbound], which aren't exactly known for being user-friendly.
+Pages like the [client list in the DNS Privacy Project][dns-privacy-clients] mention lengthy configuration options for forwarders like [Bind][bind]/[Knot DNS][knot-dns]/[Unbound][unbound], which aren't exactly known for being user-friendly.
 What I wanted was something like [Simple DNSCrypt][simple-dnscrypt] on Windows, but for Linux/macOS and supporting DoT instead of DNSCrypt, [which is a different protocol][dnscrypt-protocol].

 After a while I realized that [CoreDNS][coredns] supported DoT in [its forward plugin][coredns-forward].
 By then, the only use-case I knew for CoreDNS was that it is commonly used for [service discovery inside Kubernetes clusters][coredns-kubernetes].
 Starting from this point, I began investigating how hard would be to use it on my laptop, running macOS, and a couple remote servers that I use as workstations, running Linux.
 A DoT proxy/forwarder that supported caching seemed exactly what I was looking for.